 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the prostitution or soliciting charges that you are currently facing.
 You do not have to go through this experience alone.
 The Cincinnati Criminal Defense Attorneys are here to provide their understanding and legal counsel to help you deal with the charges that you are facing.
 The sooner you consult with a Cincinnati Criminal Defense Attorney, the better, as they will work diligently to achieve the most favorable outcome for your case.
 This could mean the difference between serving less prison time to a complete dismissal of the charges altogether.

-There are two prostitution offenses in Ohio.
+There are three prostitution offenses in Ohio.
 The following sections define and explain each of the offenses under the Ohio Revised Code.

 Compelling prostitution can be defined according to the Ohio Revised Code (ORC 2907.21) as anyone who knowingly engages in any of the actions listed below:

 - Compels another person to engage in sexual activity for hire;

 - Induces, procures, encourages, solicits, requests, or otherwise facilitates a minor or an individual the offender believes is a minor to participate in sexual activity for hire;

 - Pays or agrees to pay a minor, or someone the offender believes is a minor, so the minor will participate in sexual activity, whether or not the offender is aware of the minor’s actual age;